VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

     	The maximum size in bytes of unpacked request to send to remote storage.
 It shouldn't exceed -maxInsertRequestSize from VictoriaMetrics
     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 8388608) -remoteWrite.maxDailySeries int
     	The maximum number of unique series vmagent can send to remote storage systems during the last 24 hours.
 Excess series are logged and dropped.
 This can be useful for limiting series churn rate.
-See also -remoteWrite.maxHourlySeries
+See https://docs.victoriametrics.com/vmagent.html#cardinality-limiter
   -remoteWrite.maxDiskUsagePerURL size
     	The maximum file-based buffer size in bytes at -remoteWrite.tmpDataPath for each -remoteWrite.url.
 When buffer size reaches the configured maximum, then old data is dropped when adding new data to the buffer.
 Buffered data is stored in ~500MB chunks, so the minimum practical value for this flag is 500000000.
 Disk usage is unlimited if the value is set to 0
     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -remoteWrite.maxHourlySeries int
     	The maximum number of unique series vmagent can send to remote storage systems during the last hour.
 Excess series are logged and dropped.
 This can be useful for limiting series cardinality.
-See also -remoteWrite.maxDailySeries
+See https://docs.victoriametrics.com/vmagent.html#cardinality-limiter
   -remoteWrite.multitenantURL array
     	Base path for multitenant remote storage URL to write data to.
 See https://docs.victoriametrics.com/vmagent.html#multitenancy for details.
 Example url: http://<vminsert>:8480 .
 Pass multiple -remoteWrite.multitenantURL flags in order to replicate data to multiple remote storage systems.
 See also -remoteWrite.url
     	Supports an array of values separated by comma or specified via multiple flags.